 Brown rice, black beans or tofu, diced bell pepper or cucumber, handful arugula or chopped raw kale.
 Season with Ginger Miso Vinaigrette by Simply Natural or Olive oil, lemon and salt/pepper

-Usually, I’ll batch cook brown rice or quinoa to use throughout the week and chop kale, peppers when I need them.
+Usually, I’ll batch cook brown rice or quinoa to use throughout the week and chop kale, and peppers when I need them.
 I store them in glass containers I have from Ikea.
 I used to use plastic Tupperware but moved away from them after hearing all the BPA stories.

 Fave snacks for at home or on the go: